-Further development of French composition, comprehension, pronunciation, speaking, reading, and writing in a cultural context.
-Classes are conducted in French and students engage in active use of the language.
-Prerequisite: FREN 001 or equivalent.
+Continuation of SPAN 001.
+Fundamentals of Spanish composition, comprehension, pronunciation, speaking, reading, and writing in a cultural context.
+Classes are conducted in Spanish and students engage in active use of the language.
+Prerequisite: SPAN 001 or equivalent.

 Online Course (View Campus Map)